ANIMAL RIGHTS DECLARATION

 This declaration provides a single, unified framework to replace fragmented and often speciesism based, human-only and animal-only rights systems.
 It applies equally to humans and to non-human animals, because its basis is not human supremacy in society, but sentience and science.

 SCOPE: These rights protect the core interests of all sentient animals (also termed individuals/ persons/ people or sentient living beings, who are born on earth or elsewhere), whether human or non human, regardless of species, intelligence, physical form, or abilities.
+These rights are not negotiable and universal.
+They are not limited by any religious belief or belief system.
+Any denial of these rights can be counted as an abuse or injustice and must be considered as a crime to be abolished.
+Ideally we would like these rights to be recognized in law in every nation globally and by United Nations.

-I. FUNDAMENTAL RIGHTS
+I. BASIC FUNDAMENTAL RIGHTS

-(Non-negotiable, universal and inherent rights of all individual sentient animals)
+(Basic, fundamental, universal and inherent rights of all individual sentient animals)

 1. Right to Life